Search Menu

 © lifeonwhite.com via Getty Images

-3. Feed your dog only small quantities of turkey.
-Talk to your vet about adding food scraps into your dog’s diet before feeding them turkey, especially if your dog has a preexisting health condition, like diabetes.
+• Feed your dog small portions of turkey meat: Talk to your vet about adding occasional food scraps into your dog’s diet before deciding to feed them turkey, especially if your dog has a preexisting health condition, like diabetes.
+Keeping portions small, and more like a treat, helps healthy dogs avoid any stomach upset from eating different foods than they’re used to.

 Can Dogs Eat Turkey Bones?

-No. Poultry bones, especially cooked poultry ones, are brittle.
-This, combined with their small size, makes them very dangerous for dogs.
-Veterinarians caution against feeding dogs bones of any kind, including poultry bones, as they can cause the following problems:
+Cooked poultry bones are brittle.
+This, combined with their smaller size, makes them very dangerous for dogs.
+Veterinarians caution against feeding dogs cooked bones of any kind, including poultry bones, as they can cause the following problems:

 • Mouth and tongue injuries